tim-smart/effect-io-ai/effect/Effect-logError.md

 # logError

-Logs the specified message or cause at the Error log level.
+Logs messages at the ERROR log level.

+**Details**

+This function logs messages at the ERROR level, suitable for reporting application errors or failures.
+These logs are typically used for unexpected issues that need immediate attention.

 To import and use `logError` from the "Effect" module: